Top 27 Dog-Friendly Beaches in Washington State

 20. Cape Disappointment State Park – IIwaco, WA

 Cape Disappointment State Park is a historical wonder.
-The park allows dogs on leash at all times.
-This place is available for camping.
+The park allows dogs on leashes at all times.
+It is also available for camping.
 They have cabins, yurts, and vacation homes.
 Some of these cabins are also pet-friendly.

 From this park, sightseers can take in the magnificent view of the Pacific Ocean, the North Head lighthouse, and the mouth of the Columbia River.
 The Lewis and Clerk Interepptive Centre is a must-visit.
 This center has many notable and knowledgeable findings about the park.